-The second ballot question requests an increase in the district’s capital project levy for technology (commonly called a technology levy), which pays for classroom learning technology, infrastructure systems and needed support staff.
+The second ballot question requests an increase in the district’s capital project levy for technology, commonly called a technology levy.
+This pays for classroom learning technology, infrastructure systems and needed support staff.
 If approved by voters, it would provide an additional $2.3 million annually for the district to additionally prioritize school safety and security technology, tools and systems for all scholars and digital learning spaces throughout schools.
+Let's take a closer look at these:

 The impact on the average homeowner ($250,000 value home) would be about $2/month.
 Voters will see the question presented on their ballot in the following way:

 School District Question 2